 The Community Experience is a consideration.

 Camp has historically offered up to 12 tables, each seating 6 people.
 This seems to encourage everyone at a table to participate in table conversations.
+The seating arrangement at a table has been three chairs on each of its long sides.

 There is no assigned seating and, although families typically sit together, guests are encouraged not to save places, but rather to sit with different guests from time to time.